Izzie Stevens: Decision to leave

-On March 1, 2010, Katherine Heigl was scheduled to return to the Grey's set to shoot the twentieth episode of the sixth season, and the subsequent four episodes.
-Negotiations had been ongoing "for months" between Heigl and ABC regarding her commitment to the series.
-In the same week, both sides mutually agreed that the best solution would be to "part ways now as opposed to at the end of the season", which became public news on March 11.
-Heigl further stated she "spoke again" to Rhimes about leaving before she was due back, and then waited at home in Utah until she was given the "formal okay" notice that she would no longer be a part of the series.
+On March 1, 2010, Katherine Heigl was scheduled to return to the set of Grey's Anatomy to shoot the twentieth episode of the sixth season and the following four episodes.
+However, after months of ongoing negotiations between Heigl and ABC, both sides mutually agreed to part ways earlier than originally planned, which was publicly announced on March 11, 2010.
+Heigl had been in discussions with showrunner Shonda Rhimes about her departure and waited at home in Utah until she was given formal confirmation that she would no longer be part of the series.

-Heigl requested to be released from her contract 18 months early, and to retroactively make her final appearance be the twelfth episode of the season (her maternity leave departure episode), "I Like You So Much Better When You're Naked" which aired on January 21, 2010.
-In April 2010, she stated that the episode — while not intended to be her final episode — "oddly works as a bookend to Izzie's story".
-She further commented:
+Heigl requested to be released from her contract 18 months early and to make her final appearance retroactively in the twelfth episode of the sixth season, "I Like You So Much Better When You're Naked", which aired on January 21, 2010.
+Reflecting on this episode, Heigl stated that while it was not intended to be Izzie's farewell, it "oddly works as a bookend to Izzie's story".